Mary Appelhof

-Mary Arlene Appelhof (1936–2005) was an American biologist, vermicomposter, and environmentalist.
+Mary Arlene Appelhof (June 11, 1936 – May 4, 2005) was an American biologist, vermicomposter, and environmentalist.
 Her 1982 book Worms Eat My Garbage is still held as seminal reading in the field of vermicomposting.
 In 2009 she was designated a Women's History Month Honoree by the National Women's History Project.

 Family and education

-Mary A. Appelhof was born in Detroit, Michigan on June 11, 1936, being the daughter of Gilbert G. Appelhof Jr. and Hilda Whiteley Appelhof.
+Mary Appelhof was born in Detroit, Michigan.
 Her father was Pastor of St. John Episcopal Church in Alma, Ohio and St. Thomas Episcopal Church in Berea, Ohio.
 In 1954 she graduated from Berea High School in Berea, Ohio and in 1958 graduated from Michigan State University in East Lansing, Michigan with a B.S. in biology.
 In 1959 Appelhof graduated from Michigan State University with an M.S. degree in biology.
-She later earned an M.S. degree in education and studied advanced biology, an experience totalling five years of study.
+She later earned an M.S. degree in education and studied advanced biology.

 Appelhof had many talents, including expert swimming and award-winning nature photography.
 She taught science at Kalamazoo Central High School in Kalamazoo, Michigan and taught at Interlochen Arts Academy in Interlochen, Michigan.